Actim® Calprotectin

 How to use Actim Calprotectin

-Put the sampling stick back into the tube by pushing the stick trough the cone and close the cap tightly.
+Place the sampling stick back into the tube by pushing the stick trough the cone and close the cap tightly.

 Shake the tube to suspend the specimen in the buffer.